zhuqingsong59/webData2Excel/README.md

 ## parameters format
 ### headList
-object array, every object has two props, label and key for example
+object array, object has two props, label and key

+for example
 ```
 [